GeeWee/geewee.github.io/_posts/2017-03-11-overcoming-rsi.md

 ## Massage
 Massage helped me a lot, especially in the start.
 I had some really tense and sore spots all the way up my forearms, which I was able to massage away.
 I just got some tiger balm, and went to work.
 It'll take multiple sessions, but it'll be worth it.
 Don't be too rough on yourself, or you'll do more harm than good.
-There's plenty of good guides about self massage out on the internet.
+There's plenty of [good](https://www.painscience.com/articles/self-massage.php) [guides](https://www.muscle-joint-pain.com/pain/arm-pain/upper-arm-pain/) about self massage out on the internet.
 I've also tried professional massages, and found they weren't worth the cost for me.
 It might be for you though, especially if your hands are so bad that you're unable to massage yourself.

 ## Wrapping it up
 RSI is a tough problem that can come from a variety of factors.
 It seems to be hard to find a lot of high quality info online and from doctors.

+Some of the things I've found working best is stretching and exercises, getting a real ergonomic keyboard, getting away from the keyboard and minding your sleep posture.
+As RSI can have a variety of causes (including getting RSI-like symptoms if you have nerve impingement in your upper back), you'll probably want to experiment with what works for you.

 Hopefully some of my experiences will be useful to people out there who are suffering from RSI, or afraid that they might in the future.

-# To do
-- Insert images
-- Links
-- Standardize formatting